Section: Overview

 About Nima Izadyar

-Nima worked as a researcher for over five years in different research institutes in Australia and overseas.
-He was involved in the Affordable Heating and Cooling Innovation Hub (i-Hub) project, funded by AIRAH, as a research associate from February to September 2020.
-Nima completed two years of research as a research assistant under the High Impact Research (HIR) program at the school of Mechanical Engineering, University of Malaya (UM), Malaysia, between February 2015 and January 2017.
-During this period, his research focused on harvesting energy from hybrid renewable energy sources (wind and solar) and providing remote areas with cleaner energy as an alternative to diesel generators.
-Nima also worked on an environmentally friendly lighting system and charging station powered by hybrid energy sources from vertical axis wind turbines and PV cells.
-He was recognised as a bright spark research assistant because of his research outcomes and publications in high-quality journals.
+Nima boasts over seven years of research experience in various institutes across Australia and overseas.
+Notably, he contributed to the Affordable Heating and Cooling Innovation Hub (i-Hub) project, funded by AIRAH, as a research associate from February to September 2020.
+Additionally, he served as a research assistant under the High Impact Research (HIR) program at the School of Mechanical Engineering, University of Malaya (UM), Malaysia, from February 2015 to January 2017.
+During this tenure, his research focused on harnessing energy from hybrid renewable sources (wind and solar) to provide cleaner energy alternatives for remote areas, as well as developing an environmentally friendly lighting system and charging station powered by hybrid energy sources.

 Qualifications